numenta/nupic.core-legacy/README.md

 - [Python](https://python.org/downloads/)
     - Version 2.7  We recommend you use the latest 2.7 version where possible.
 But the system version should be fine.
     - Version 3.6+   (work in progress.
-The Nupic Python code will need to be upgraded as well before this will be useful.
+The Nupic Python code will need to be upgraded as well before this will be useful. be sure that your Python executable is in the Path environment variable.
+The Python that is in your default path is the one that will determine which version of Python the extension library will be built for.
 - [CMake](http://www.cmake.org/)

 ### Simple Source Installation On Linix or OSx for Python apps